 I can’t stress the importance of trying on your wedding garter and all of your bridal accessories before your wedding day.
 The day of is not the time to find out that something doesn’t fit as you want it to fit.
 If your garter is uncomfortable when you try it on, it will be uncomfortable on your wedding day.
 So, hopefully you’ll have some time to remedy the ill-fitting garter situation before the big day.

-Just like clothing, the better quality the material, the less of a chance for rubbing, redness and/or itching.
+Just like clothing, the better quality the material for the garter, the less of a chance for rubbing, redness and/or itching.
 If you are worried about your garter not feeling good, try to get one made of the best material you can find.
 Something soft, like satin, is a good choice.
+Extra embellishments like features and glitter will just make it worse, so better to keep the garter simple here.

 I generally recommend that brides wear their wedding garter just above their knee.
 This is the smallest part of the leg, which is ideal for comfort.
-Also, in this spot, the garter is less likely to rub against your other leg.
+Also, in this spot just above your knee, the garter is less likely to rub against your other leg.
+Yes, we also have to think about your other leg in this situation!
+Some of us have legs that rub together when we walk and so moving the garter down lower will avoid any kind of rubbing.

 Take It Off